ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/GCP_Google_Cloud_Platform.md

    ![Navigate the IAM](../../../../images/settings/IP_Fabric_Settings-Discovery_and_Snapshots-Discovery_Settings-Vendors_API-gcp-navigateToIAM.webp)

-3. Create a custom role and assign the following permissions required for IP Fabric version 7.8 and above:
+3. Create a custom role and assign the following required permissions:

+   For IP Fabric version 7.8 and above:

    ```
    resourcemanager.projects.list (organization-level permission)